DavyJonesLocker/client_side_validations/README.markdown

-# Rails 3 Client Side Validations #
+# Client Side Validations #

-Client Side Validations made easy for your Rails 3 applications!
+Client Side Validations made easy for your Rails applications!

 In addition to this README please checkout the [wiki](https://github.com/bcardarella/client_side_validations/wiki)